thecodejit/symphony/README.md

 # symphony
-A Spotify Clone That Runs On Local Server
+A Spotify Clone That Runs On Local Server.
+To run on your system install xampp and then clone the repository to xampp/htdocs/